aws-samples/aws-genomics-workflows/docs/orchestration/nextflow/nextflow-overview.md

 ## A Nextflow S3 Bucket

 The containerized version of `nextflow` above reads a `*.nf` script from an S3 bucket and writes workflow logs and outputs back to it.
-This bucket can either be the same one that your workflow inputs and outputs are stored (e.g. in a separate folder therein), or it can be another bucket entirely.
+This bucket can either be the same one that your workflow inputs and outputs are stored (e.g. in a separate folder therein) or it can be another bucket entirely.

 ## Running a workflow